CSXing/udt4/README.txt

 For example, on OS X, you may need to do "make -e os=OSX arch=POWERPC"; on 32-bit i386 Linux system, simply use "make".

-On Windows systems, use the Visual C++ project files in ./win directory.

 Note for BSD users, please use GNU Make.